JosephTLucas/lintML/README.md

 ## Compatibility

-Currently lintML is focused on `.py` and `.ipynb` files (based solely on the author's personal preferences).
-TruffleHog supported both of these natively, but lintML uses [nbconvert](https://nbconvert.readthedocs.io/en/latest/) under the hood to support Semgrep on `.ipynb`.
+Currently lintML is focused on `.py` and `.ipynb` files and PyTorch (based solely on the author's personal preferences).
+TruffleHog supported both of these file formats natively, but lintML uses [nbconvert](https://nbconvert.readthedocs.io/en/latest/) under the hood to support Semgrep on `.ipynb`.
+Support for other machine learning libraries is on the roadmap.

 ## Foundations